-Why use themes when you teach?
+Why use topic studies or themes when you teach?

 - hold the children’s attention

 - create excitement in the classroom

 - encourage talking and new vocabulary

 - offer opportunities to teach skills in an interesting context

 Benefits of presenting hands on themes or topics